AdamSaleh/linx-app/README.md

   * Rename the app as "linx"

+  * BUG: if user changes email address, need to change it across bookmarks list.

   * Make a silent movie demonstrating the app

   * Tidy up the server side code (but be sloppy until then).